 Greenhouse gas (GHG) emission limits

-As acknowledged by the Kyoto Protocol, CO2 emissions from international shipping cannot be attributed to any particular national economy due to its global activities and complex operation.
-Therefore, the International Maritime Organization (IMO) has been pursuing the limitation and reduction of greenhouse gas (GHG) emissions from international shipping, in recognition of the magnitude of the climate change challenge and the intense focus on this topic.
+As acknowledged by the Kyoto Protocol, CO2 emissions from international shipping cannot be attributed to any one national economy due to shipping’s global activities and complex operation.
+Therefore, the IMO has been pursuing the limitation and reduction of greenhouse gas (GHG) emissions from international shipping, in recognition of the magnitude of the climate change challenge and the intense focus on this topic.